microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/IReactNotificationArgs-api-windows.md

 ### Data
 `readonly`  Object `Data`

 The data sent with the notification.
 It can be any WinRT type.
-Consider using [`IReactPropertyBag`](IReactPropertyBag) for semi-structured data.
-It can be null if notification has no data.
+Consider using [`IReactPropertyBag`](IReactPropertyBag) for sending semi-structured data.
+It can be null if the notification has no data associated with it.

 ### Subscription
 `readonly`  [`IReactNotificationSubscription`](IReactNotificationSubscription) `Subscription`